Gold Coast Suns: AFL Women's team

-In September 2017, Gold Coast were granted a license by the AFL to compete in the AFL Women's league from the start of the 2020 season.
+In September 2017, Gold Coast were granted a licence by the AFL to compete in the AFL Women's league from the start of the 2020 season.
 The club plays most home games at Carrara Stadium, though has occasionally played at Fankhauser Reserve in nearby Southport, and the Great Barrier Reef Arena in Mackay.

 The Suns women won only two of their sixteen matches across the 2020 and 2021 seasons.
 Inaugural coach David Lake left the club at the end of the 2021 season.
 Lake was replaced by former North Melbourne football manager Cameron Joyce in June 2021.
+Joyce was sacked following the 2024 season.
+In January 2025, former North Melbourne men's coach Rhyce Shaw was hired, thus becoming the first person to be a senior coach in both AFL and AFLW.

 Squad

 Season summaries

 ^ Denotes the ladder was split into two conferences.
 Figure refers to the club's overall finishing position in the home-and-away season.

 Reserves team

 The Gold Coast Suns fielded a reserves team beneath the AFL team in the North East Australian Football League (NEAFL) competition between 2011 and 2019.
-Following the dissolving of the NEAFL at the end of the 2019 season, the Suns reserves team entered the Victorian Football League (VFL) in 2021.
+Following the dissolving of the NEAFL at the end of the 2019 season, the Suns reserves team entered the Victorian Football League (VFL) in 2021 and claimed its first premiership in 2023 with a 19-point win against Werribee in the grand final.